bibanon/macrochan-scraper/README.md

 While we will be saving individual image tags one by one, it might be advantageous to have a pregenerated list of all images that fit that tag.

-To obtain the tag tree, we should save the HTML page and convert it to Markdown "tag-tree.md" with this kind of structure: (YAML won't work due to it's complicated, and not relationally matched tag cloud)
+To obtain the tag tree, we should save the HTML page and convert it to Markdown "tag-tree.md" with this kind of structure: (JSON won't work due to it's complicated, and not relationally matched tag cloud)

 ```markdown
 * #Type